mikenakis/VsDebugLogger/README.md

 Then, we have an external process running which keeps reading text as it is being appended to the file and emits that text to the debug output window of Visual Studio.

-This way, our application is completely desynchronized from Visual Studio and it is only affected by the minimal performance overhead of writing to a log file.
+This way, our application is completely desynchronized from Visual Studio. so the cost of logging a line is of the order of microseconds instead of milliseconds.
-Visual Studio can take all the time it needs to render its output window on its own threads.

 # How it works

-Without VsDebugLogoger, our application typically sends its logging output both to a log file and to the debug output stream.
-Visual Studio intercepts the debug output stream and renders it in its output window, but as I have already explained, this is extremely slow.
+Without VsDebugLogger, our application typically sends its logging output both to a log file and to the debug output stream.
+Visual Studio intercepts the debug output stream and renders it in its output window.

 <p align="center">
 <img title="VsDebgLogger Infographic 1" src="infographic1.svg" width="500" />
 </p>

+As I have already explained, this is extremely slow.

 With VsDebugLogger, our application sends its logging output only to a file.
 VsDebugLogger keeps polling this file, and sending text to the output window of Visual Studio.